NO

 to place a fraud alert on your name and Social Security number.

-to tell me an application for credit was made over the Internet
+called to tell me an application for credit was made over

-in my name.
-The alert means any company that checks your credit
+the Internet in my name.
+The alert means any company that

 By

-theft, all the damage had been done.
-There are records of all
+the theft, all the damage had been done.
+There are records

-the credit checks initiated by the thieves' purchases, none of
+of all the credit checks initiated by the thieves' purchases,

-which I knew about before placing the alert.
-Since then, no additional
+none of which I knew about before placing the alert.
+Since

 Equifax: 1-800-525-6285